nsdeschenes/graphql-an-introduction-demo/README.md

 represents the arguments object and contains all the information passed in by the user whereas the third argument represents the context that is generated in the [server](#server-code).
 We can destruct this objects and pull out the individual variables thanks to the power of JavaScript.
-You will also notice the `pubsub` that we are pulling out of the context, we will use this later on in the subscription, and finally you will see that we return a template string (which matches our return type) containing a message to the requesting user.
+You will also notice the `pubsub` that we are pulling out of the context which we will use this later on in the subscription, and finally you will see that we return a template string (matching the return type) containing a message to the requesting user.

 ### Subscription Code
 ```js